 - Check to see where the marking is.
 If it is relatively low, top it up to the necessary level.

 You should make a mental note that the oil in the tank should be changed after every 25 to 50 hours of run time or as advised in your engine manual.
+Consumers often overlook this timeframe but it’s important to pay attention as any delays may cause damage to your mower.

 How To Start A Lawnmower With A Small Engine: